im-minion/Subjective-Answer-Evaluation/README.md

 (This dataset is manually written by me after observing some real answersheets evalauted by university Professors.)

-(I know its very very very small dataset but still atleast read the complete documentation you'll get to know what it is! :) )
+(I know its very very very small dataset but still atleast read the complete documentation you'll get to know what I want to say! :) )

-(herer is that Datase-> https://github.com/im-minion/Subjective-Answer-Evaluation/blob/master/Modules/finaldataset.csv)
+(herer is that Dataset https://github.com/im-minion/Subjective-Answer-Evaluation/blob/master/Modules/finaldataset.csv)

 For doing this evaluation I have used 3 Parameters